barais/barais.github.io/src/_posts/2017-02-03-Symfony3_api-platform_angularjs2.md

 ## Install composer

+Composer is equivalent to maven or npm for the PhP community.
+It is a Dependency Manager for PHP.

 ```bash
 php -r "copy('https://getcomposer.org/installer', 'composer-setup.php');"
 php composer-setup.php
 ```

-Install dependencies
+Install dependencies required by api-platform (symfony3, doctrine, ...)

 ```bash
 php composer.phar install
 ```

 ## Create the database
-Next you can configure the connextion to the the database.
+Next you can configure the connexion to the the database.

 ```bash
 bin/console doctrine:database:create